 Tegrity is the supported lecture capture service for on-ground and on-line learning at Northeastern.
-It is available on all classroom, faculty and staff computers.
-Integration with Blackboard makes recording, uploading and viewing easy for faculty and students.
+The Tegrity recorder is installed on all classroom computers and available on demand for faculty and staff using NUNET imaged computers.
+A cloud-based service and seamless Blackboard integration makes recording, uploading and viewing easy for faculty and students.

-Tegrity helps educators build content for use in flipped classrooms by providing a simple way to merge visuals and lecture.
-No video editing skills are necessary – the Tegrity recorder uses simple play, pause, and stop controls with basic annotation tools for highlighting and drawing.
-Recordings and supplementary materials can be uploaded to Blackboard through the Tegrity course page and shared or restricted at instructor discretion.
+Tegrity helps educators build content by providing a simple way to merge visuals and lecture.
+No video editing skills are necessary – the Tegrity recorder uses simple record, pause and stop controls to capture the instructor desktop and classroom audio, and includes basic annotation tools for highlighting and drawing.
+Recordings and supplementary material can be uploaded to Blackboard through the Tegrity course page to be shared or restricted at instuctor discretion.
 Instructors use Tegrity for welcome messages, review sessions, distance learning and course archives.
 Students use Tegrity for self-paced learning, note-taking and review.
-Tools for running detailed or summary reports on access or viewing history are available from the Tegrity user home page.
+Tools for running detailed or summary access reports are available from the Tegrity user home page.

 The Tegrity Player

 - Minimum recording hardware and software requirements

 - A Northeastern myNEU account

 - Microphone – (see our Tegrity Peripheral Recommendations)